PP-Module for LiFi Access Systems

 5.2.2 Security Audit (FAU)

-FAU_GEN.1/LiFI Audit Data Generation (LiFi)
+FAU_GEN.1/LiFi Audit Data Generation (LiFi)

 1. Start-up and shutdown of the audit functions

-4. Failure of wireless sensor communication]
+4. failure of wireless sensor communication

-A TOE that conforms to a Protection Profile Configuration (PP-Configuration) containing this PP-Module either can be a standalone or distributed TOE as defined in the NDcPP.
+Application Note: A TOE that conforms to a Protection Profile Configuration (PP-Configuration) containing this PP-Module can either be a standalone or distributed TOE as defined in the NDcPP.
 For distributed TOEs, the expectation for this PP-Module is that a LiFi AS is composed of a single controller and one or more access points (APs).
 If the TOE is a distributed system across multiple components then they must be capable of sending audit data to the controller.
 If the TOE is a standalone system, audit data should be stored on the component that generates it.

-The auditable events defined in Table 2, Table 7, and Table 8are for the SFRs that are explicitly defined in this PP-Module and are intended to extend FAU_GEN.1 in the Base-PP. The events in the Auditable Events table should be combined with those of the NDcPP in the context of a conforming Security Target.
+The auditable events defined in Table 2, Table 8, and Table 10 are for the SFRs that are explicitly defined in this PP-Module and are intended to extend FAU_GEN.1 in the Base-PP. The events in the Auditable Events table should be combined with those of the NDcPP in the context of a conforming Security Target.
 This table includes rows for all SFRs in the PP-Module.
 For any SFRs the ST claims, the corresponding audit events must also be claimed in the table.
 If the ST does not claim a particular SFR, then there is likewise no expectation that the auditable events for that SFR are required.

 Per FAU_STG_EXT.1 in the Base-PP, the TOE must support transfer of the audit data to an external IT entity using a trusted channel.